GISupportICRC/ArcGIS2Mapbox/README.md

 # ArcGIS2Mapbox
-Transfer from shp  with tippecanoe  to mapbox
+Transfer from shp  with tippecanoe  to Mapbox by DevSeeds